kirstenlwidner/kw-website/_pages/about.md

-the United States -- children, non-citizens, and people disenfranchised due to felony convictions or mental incapacity -- lead the organizations that represent them to emphasize different funding sources and advocacy techniques that organizations representing other groups.
+the United States -- children, non-citizens, and people disenfranchised due to felony convictions or mental incapacity -- lead the organizations that represent them to emphasize different funding sources and advocacy techniques than organizations representing other groups.

 Other projects examine how increasing diversity in state legislatures affects attention to policy issues affecting the most marginalized